ceramicstudio/idx-docs/docs/reference/dependency-apis.md

 # Dependency APIs

-These interfaces are used by IDX, but provided by others.
+These interfaces are used by IDX, but provided by other libraries.

 ### **CeramicApi**